- Futureproof planning

 - This also provides jobs, training and business opportunity to the local community

-- Our contributions to sustainability have contributed to Northern Roots’ goal to utilise the site to mitigate climate change, further Oldham Council’s aspiration to achieve carbon neutrality by 2030 and contribute to targets set out in Greater Manchester’s Five Year Environment Plan
+- Our contributions to sustainability have helped Northern Roots achieve their goal to utilise the site to mitigate climate change, further Oldham Council’s aspiration to achieve carbon neutrality by 2030 and contribute to targets set out in Greater Manchester’s Five Year Environment Plan

 let’s start our conversation today